Why skin care

 People with psoriasis commonly receive a diagnosis when they’re teens or young adults, but anyone can develop the condition.
 Psoriasis isn’t curable, but there are many ways to manage it.

-You may discover you have psoriasis after visiting the doctor for a rash or lesion that won’t go away.
+You may discover you have psoriasis after visiting your doctor for a rash or lesion that won’t go away.
 Symptoms of psoriasis vary, but you may experience:

 - inflamed patches of skin with silver scales